nishant1-4/encrytion/README.md

      Enter your message:
       Enter a message then press enter and an encrypted hash will come as output!

+## Update !
+  1. Today is 7-June-2026, I added base64 decoding and splitted different functions into file for maintaining clean code structure.

 ### Thanks for coming here!